 - Linderman M. National Science Foundation (International Research Fellow Program), 2002 - 2005, "The Application of Global Biophysical Fields Derived from Large-Swath Remote Sensing Data to the Detection and Categorization of Land Cover Change" $137,900.

-Rowhani P, Linderman M, Lambin E. Global estimates of interannual variability of vegetation productivity.
-International Journal of Remote Sensing, In press.
+Rowhani P, Linderman M, Lambin E. Global interannual variability in terrestrial ecosystems: sources and spatial distribution using MODIS-derived vegetation indices, social and biophysical factors.
+International Journal of Remote Sensing 32(19): 5393-5411 2011.

 Linderman, M, Y. Zeng, P. Rowhani.
 Climate and land-use effects on interannual fAPAR variability from MODIS 250 m data.
 Photogrammetric Engineering and Remote Sensing, 76(7): 807-817 July 2010.